shravanibhakare/shravanibhakare/README.md

 </div>

-I am a Computer Science and Engineering student with a strong interest in technology, coding, and continuous learning.
-I love sharing my knowledge and experience, and I actively contribute to open-source projects related to Java, C++, web development, and AI/ML.
-I'm also passionate about competitive programming and enjoy solving algorithmic challenges to improve my problem-solving skills and coding proficiency.
+I am a Information Technology student with a strong interest in technology, coding, and continuous learning.
+I love sharing my knowledge and experience.
+I'm also passionate about Data Science and enjoy solving algorithmic challenges to improve my problem-solving skills and coding proficiency.

 🌱  I’m currently learning: MERN, DevOps, and Large Language Models (LLMs).
 I would greatly appreciate any help in my learning journey!